 In this view you can request tenant related operations like, Request New test/production tenant, Terminate Test tenant, Copy Solution Profile, Restore Point creation/termination/restore requests & Refresh request.
 Further you can refer the links provided at the below.

-- This view displays an overview of the service requests for your systems, their status, and their scheduled execution time.
+- This view displays an overview of the service requests for your systems.
 You can use this to check when you can expect a new system, restore point, tenant refresh or copy of your solution profile to be delivered.

 - Note: If a service request encounters an error, SAP will resolve this automatically.
 You do not need to open an incident here.